Michael-Santos/CambridgeDictionary/README.md

 /// <param name="word">The word to be searched.</param>
 /// <returns>The information about the word on the dictionary</returns>
 EntrySet GetEntry(string word);

+/// <summary>
+/// Fetch the entries of the word in dictionary directly from a html source
+/// </summary>
+/// <param name="htmlSource">The html source</param>
+/// <returns>The information about the word on the dictionary</returns>
+EntrySet GetEntryFromHtmlSource(string htmlSource);
 ````